neo-andrew-moss/erdgen/README.md

 ## TODO

-- [] Make this a CLI
+- Make this a CLI
-- [] Package this for consumption
+- Package this on pypi
-- [] Add better error handling and reporting
+- Add better error handling and reporting
-- [] Perhaps add a debug/verbose mode
+- Perhaps add a debug/verbose mode
+- Add tests lol
+- make pylint happy
+- better tooling and configs
+- make it less jank